erenster2000/UnityExercises/README.md

 # UnityExercises
 This is the repo i deposit my exercises.
-It will only maintains scripts and shaders etc. Not the projects.
+It will only maintain scripts and shaders etc. Not the projects.